hamza-ghufran/Journal/journal.md

 Lets do that:
 ![Block](./img/css-inline-block/2.png)
 Tada, that won't work.
-Let's assign a `class='inline-elm'` to both DIV2 and DIV3 and add the folliwng css properties:
+Let's assign a `class='inline-elm'` to both DIV2 and DIV3 and add the following css property:
 ```
 inline-elm{
    display:'inline'